bigcommerce/dev-docs/docs/api-docs/management-apis/email-templates/overview.md

 [Learn how to edit, test, and preview transactional email templates in the control panel](https://support.bigcommerce.com/s/article/Customizing-Emails).

+Saving an email template that exceeds 65,536 characters returns an "Email body too large" error message and truncates extra characters.

 ## API

 To manage transactional email templates programmatically, use the [Email Templates API](https://developer.bigcommerce.com/api-reference/store-management/email-templates).
 For example, to [get a list of email templates](https://developer.bigcommerce.com/api-reference/store-management/email-templates/email-templates/getemailtemplates), send a `GET` request to `/v3/marketing/email-templates`.